hantsy/building-restful-apis-with-springmvc-gitbook/getting-started.md

 Then press ALT+Enter or click **Generate** button to download the generated codes in zip archive.

-Extract the files into local system.
+Extract the files into your local system.

 It only includes a few files: